thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 WebContext ctx = new WebContext(request, response, servletContext, request.getLocale());
 ```

-Only three of those four constructor arguments are required, because the default
+Only three out of those four constructor arguments are required, because the default
 locale for the system will be used if none is specified (although you should
 never let this happen in real applications).

-From the interface definition we can tell that `WebContext` will offer
-specialized methods for obtaining the request parameters and request, session
-and application attributes, which we will be able to easily integrate into
+There are some specialized expressions that we will be able to use to obtain the request parameters
-our application's expressions.
+and the request, session and application attributes from the `WebContext` in our templates.
 For example:

-  * `${x}` will return a variable `x` stored into the Thymeleaf or as a *request attribute*.
+  * `${x}` will return a variable `x` stored into the Thymeleaf context or as a *request attribute*.
   * `${param.x}` will return a *request parameter* called `x` (which might be multivalued).
   * `${session.x}` will return a *session attribute* called `x`.
   * `${application.x}` will return a *servlet context attribute* called `x`.